freerange/site/soups/blog/show-and-tell-12.snip.markdown

 ## Tax implications of salary vs dividend

 James demonstrated a Google Spreadsheet he created to [calculate the tax implications of paying ourselves using a mix of salary and dividend][tax-spreadsheet].
 He's made it available as a public spreadsheet so that other people can use it.
-I was fascinated by quite how complicated the rules are, and how little information there appears to be about them.
+I was fascinated by quite how complicated the rules are, and how little *clear* information there appears to be about them.

 ## Google Apps Scripting

 James's third offering was a Google Apps script he created to [automatically save an email attachment to Google Drive][gapps-script].
-I was particularly interested in how easy it appears to be to script these sort of things, and that you can schedule the scripts to run at regular intervals.
+I was interested to see how easy it appears to be to script these sort of things: Authorising the script to operate on your Google services is handled automatically so you just need to focus on the code to do what you want.
+I was also interested to learn that you can schedule your scripts to run at regular intervals.

 ## Mailing list software